chef/chef-web-docs/content/style/test.md

 ### Checklists

-Checklists are technically bullet lists, but the bullets are suppressed by CSS.
+Checklists are an unordered list with a checkbox.

 - [ ] This is a checklist item
 - [x] This is a selected checklist item